EngineerBetter/engineerbetter-hugo/content/blog/concourse-up-renamed-to-control-tower.md

 As well as containing a collection of bug fixes and improvements, Control-Tower also supports the long awaited [Concourse 5.0](https://concourse-ci.org/download.html#v500), which introduces a number of improvements and the first steps towards Role Base Access Control (RBAC).

-Control-Tower [supports deployments on GCP](/blog/concourse-up-gcp/) as well as AWS.
+Control Tower [supports deployments on GCP](/blog/concourse-up-gcp/) as well as AWS.
 As part of our new IaaS-provider agnostic direction, we now *require* users to provide the ```--iaas``` flag when deploying.

 ## How do I upgrade to Control Tower?